November 5, 2023

 Having goals is necessary but not sufficient.
 The Priority phase ensures you are spending time on what actually moves the needle.

-Eisenhower Matrix - Classify tasks by urgency and importance.
-This single framework eliminated most of my reactive behaviour.
+Eisenhower Matrix - This single framework eliminated most of my reactive behaviour.

 | Quadrant | Action | Example |